TheBlueDotGame/The-Accountant/README.md

   central_node_address: "http://localhost:8080" # Address of the central node to get discovery information from.
   port: 9090 # Port on which the validator REST API is exposed.
   token: "jykkeD6Tr6xikkYwC805kVoFThm8VGEHStTFk1lIU6RgEf7p3vjFpPQFI3VP9SYeARjYh2jecMSYsmgddjZZcy32iySHijJQ" # Token required by the validator to connect to all the central nodes.
+zinc_logger: # Zinc search (elastic-search like service) for convenient access to logs.
+  address: http://zincsearch:4080 # Zinc search address in computantis network.
+  index: validator # Name of the micro-service for easy logs filtering.
+  token: Basic YWRtaW46emluY3NlYXJjaA== # Token allows to validate legitimacy of the service that is sending the log.
 ```

 - The wallet client: